 What does Children’s Minnesota do to help Muslim patients and families?

-Children’s Minnesota staff has done an incredible job of acknowledging the Muslim patients and families who are facing the extra burden of being in the hospital during this time.
-Child and family services team members round every evening and hand out dates and water at Iftar time (or sunset, breaking of the fast).
+Children’s Minnesota staff have done an incredible job of acknowledging the Muslim patients and families who are facing the extra burden of being in the hospital during this time.
+During Ramadan, child and family services team members round every evening and hand out dates and water at Iftar time (or sunset, breaking of the fast).

 What is Eid al-Fitr?